 3. What services do you offer?

 Our main services are investment and retirement planning.
-We also cover the spectrum of broad financial planning: taxes, estate, insurance, college.
+We also cover the spectrum of broad financial planning: taxes, estate, insurance, and college.

 4. What is your approach to financial planning?